yorevs/homesetup/README.md

 With HomeSetup, you can enhance your terminal experience, boost productivity, and customize your setup to suit your preferences all without the complexities often associated with other frameworks.

+For a full list of features, you can access the [HomeSetup usage manual](docs/USAGE.md).

 **THIS IT NOT JUST ANOTHER DOTFILES FRAMEWORK**

 Please access the [Showcase document](docs/SHOWCASE.md) for demonstrations of usage and features of HomeSetup.